Rashmi-Bansal35/C-Programming-Practice/README.md

 ## 🚀 Goal
 Solve at least 100 C programming problems covering a wide range of topics from basics to intermediate.

+---

+## 📝 How to Use

+- Browse the folders by topic and select questions to practice.
+- Try solving each problem yourself before checking the solution.
+- Use this repository to practice, revise, or prepare for coding interviews.
+- Fork the repo and add your own solutions if you like!

+---

+## 🏗️ Progress

+- [x] Variables, Data Type & Input-Output (10/10)
+- [x] Instructions, Expressions & Operators (8/8)
+- [x] Decision control structure (12/12)
+- [x] Iteration & Loop control structure (19/19)
+- [x] Function & Recursion (9/9)
+- [x] Pointers (4/4)
+- [x] Data types & storage classes (3/3)
+- In Progress
+---

 ## 📝 Questions List